BURN INJURIES & SSD BENEFITS

 SSDI benefits are for those who have worked in the recent past and can no longer work at any job due to a medical condition.
 The amount of money you will receive from SSDI benefits every month is based on how much Social Security tax you have paid during your work history.
 To qualify for SSDI, you must have earned enough “work credits” to qualify.
 A work credit is an amount of taxable income.
 You can earn up to 4 work credits per year.
 The amount of work credits you will need will depend on how old you are when you apply.
 If you haven’t earned enough work credits for your age at the time you apply, you will only qualify for Supplemental Security Income benefits.

 SSI is needs based and is for those people with little to no income, such as children and the elderly.
 Anyone who makes more than a certain amount of money per month does not qualify for SSI benefits.
-If you have a child with burn injuries, for example, then the parents income will be the deciding factor in whether the child can receive SSI benefits.
-As an adult, if you are married and are filing an SSI application for burn injuries, the income of your spouse will be the deciding factor in whether you can be paid benefits.
+If you have a child with burn injuries, for example, then the parents income will be the main factor in whether the child can receive SSI benefits.
+As an adult, if you are married and are filing an SSI application for burn injuries, the income of your spouse will be the main factor in whether you can be paid benefits.
 You cannot qualify for SSI benefits, no matter how severe your burns injuries are, if you do not meet the income and asset rules for SSI.

 TYPES OF BURN INJURIES